Morgan243/rvasec2025llm4h/README.md

 Can also be used with llama.cpp using `-DLLAMA_LLGUIDANCE=ON` option for `cmake`, though I haven't tried this yet.

 ### Load a model into guidance
-See their docs (github) - they support various formats - here's how it works for llama GGU weights
+See their docs (github) - they support various formats - here's how it works for llama GGUF weights

 ```python
 from guidance import models as gm